 Pioneer DDJ SB3

-Lots of updates to the Mixtrack Pro line of controllers has moved this controller higher up the list of potential options.
+Lots of quality updates to the Mixtrack Pro FX have moved this controller higher up the list of potential options.
+A capable and affordable option for new DJs.

 - One of the most affordable entry-level controllers.